Pluto-XI/ClimateDAO/README.md

 users "login" to the DAO, or any dapp.
 We'll be running on the <b>Goerli Test Network</b>.
 If you're looking at how this was made and are trying the same, here is the faucet I used to get some test Eth. <a href="https://goerlifaucet.com/">Goerli Faucet</a>

-We used Thirdweb's front-end SDK to speed up development here.
+We used <a href="https://portal.thirdweb.com/sdk">Thirdweb's front-end SDK</a> to speed up development here.
 We used it to create a "Connect to Wallet" button and to connect to the right chainID.